What Causes Inflamed Lymph Nodes?

-All of that will allow you to detect where your immune system hasn’t recovered yet, since the majority of the time inflammation in lymph nodes comes from previous illnesses.
-Sometimes it is because of some medication or bacteria.
-With your help and the proper tests, your doctor will be able to tell you the cause of the swelling.
+All of this will allow you to detect which part of your immune system hasn’t recovered yet, as most of the time inflammation in lymph nodes comes from previous illnesses.
+Sometimes it is also because of medication or bacteria.
+With this information and the proper tests, your doctor will be able to tell you the cause of the swelling.

-The majority of lymph node inflammation is located in the neck and the origin is almost always due to neck or mouth infections.
-These are not very important.
-However, you should make sure that the inflammation doesn’t grow excessively: when it gets bigger than 4cm, you will have to do a biopsy.
+In most cases of inflamed lymph nodes, the problem occurs in the neck and the origin is almost always due to neck or mouth infections.
+These are not very serious.
+However, you should make sure that the lump doesn’t grow excessively.
+If it approaches 2 inches in diameter, you will have to do a biopsy.

-Remember that although the nodes in your neck are normally harmless, the ones located in the clavicle, no matter their size, are always considered to be dangerous and it is highly necessary to treat them quickly, because they tend to lead to cancerous processes.
+Remember that although the nodes in your neck are normally harmless, the ones located in the collarbone area, no matter their size, are always considered to be dangerous.
+You will need to treat these urgently, because they tend to lead to cancerous growths.

-One of the keys for preventing inflammation in the lymph nodes as much as possible is undoubtedly strengthening your immune systems.
-That is why it is important to consume the following foods daily:
+One of the keys for preventing inflamed lymph nodes as much as possible is undoubtedly strengthening your immune system.
+That is why it is important to eat the following foods daily:

-It increases white cell production, which protects you from cancer and bacteria.
-It is found in the majority of fruits, vegetables, and nuts, like walnuts, pistachios, almonds, etc.
+It increases white cell production, which helps to protect you from cancer and bacteria.
+It is found in most fruits, vegetables, and nuts, like walnuts, pistachios, almonds, etc.